Shapedsundew9/erasmus-gp/egppy/egppy/gc_graph/docs/graph.md

 There are several meta-types:

-- **egp_hoany**: Homogeneous any type.
-This meta type is used to show that a container holds only one type of object that will be resolved at runtime.
-It means that an 'is_instance_of' codon can confirm the type of one element and the container type can become more concrete.
-- **egp_heany**: Hetrogeneous any type.
-This meta type means that the objects in a container cannot be assumed to be the same and must individually by made more concrete is 'is_instance_of' codons.
-Sometimes referred to as an 'unknown' type.
 - **egp_invalid**: The invalid type.
 Used for error conditions and testing.
 - **egp_number**: A base type that defines the numeric operators which can be inherited by all builtin python and custom numeric types.
 - **egp_complex**: Similar to number but for complex types.
 - **egp_rational**: Similar to number but for rational types.
 - **egp_real**: Similar to number but for rational types.
 - **egp_integral**: Similar to number but for rational types.
+- **egp_highest**: Is an output type that matches the highest (closest to 'object') type of the inputs.
+Useful in arithmetic operations.
+- **egp_wc_X_Y**: Output wildcard types.
+These define output types based on the input types.
+See below for more details.

+In addition, meta-types (except egp_highest and egp_wc_*) or abstract types (see below) have a corresponding 'any' meta-type e.g. egp_number_any, object_any.
-_hoany_ can be thought of as an optimisation of _heany_.
+_egp_any_ can be thought of as an optimisation of _object_.
 In both cases the type(s) they represent can only be resolved at runtime.

 ### Abstract Types

 Abstract types are like abstract classes in python, they cannot be instanciated themselves but may represent any type that conforms to thier protocol.
 Abstract types get resolved at build time when a GC with compatible types is instanciated.
 Abstract EP types enable Abstract GC's which are a key optimisation for EGP.
 Examples of abstract EP types are the [python numbers abstract base classes](https://docs.python.org/3/library/numbers.html).

-There is a group of special abstract types call _wildcard_ types.
-Wildcard types are numbered from 0 to 63 in thier names i.e. 'wildcard0', 'wildcard1', ... 'wildcard63'.
-These abstract types define output types from input types, the number of the wildcard is the index of the input type in the GC input types array (which has a maximum of 64 elements).
-The use case for this type is identifying the type of an element extracted from a container e.g. if the input type type to a list.pop() codon was list\[float\] the output type would be float as identfied by the appropriate wildcard type.

 ### Concrete types